17.12.05

 2) I believe in courtship instead of dating, because it allows you to get to know a person in different situations (hanging out with the family, friends, etc.) and you are never tempted to do the wrong things as if you spent hours alone together.
 In courtship, the man who is interested in marrying a woman asks her father if he may; if the father concedes (after spending time with the man himself to see if he's up to the standards), then the man may start the process of courting (which consists of spending time to get to know each other on a platonic basis in family or friend settings---instead of being alone together most of the time).

-whole process to me to refresh my memory, but in essence it should working better than dating.
+I've obviously never tried this before, so I still have to hear someone explain the whole process to me to refresh my memory, but in essence it should working better than dating.

 I also believe in a long courtship but short engagement.
 I mean, look what happened to Dr. Jekyll!
 Lol, just kidding.
 But seriously, I think that's how it should be.